 - 1. Payment of fees by a company to the Registrar; - 2.
 Payment made by it to fulfill the requirements of this Act, or any other law. - 3.
 Allotment of shares to fulfill the requirement of this Act, and; - 4.
-Payment for maintenance of its office and records.
+Payment for maintenance of its office and records. - -- Space to write important points for revision

-Q.2.5 2018 - Nov [5] (a) Practical Teresa Teresa Ltd. is a company registered in New York (U.S.A.).
-The company has no has no place of business established in India, but it is doing online busines business through data interchange in India.
-Explain with reference to relevan relevant provisions of the Companies Act, 2013 whether Teresa Ltd. will be treat ed as Foreign Company.
+Teresa Ltd. is a company registered in New York (U.S.A.).
+The company has no place of business established in India, but it is doing online business through data interchange in India.
+Explain with reference to relevant provisions of the Companies Act, 2013 whether Teresa Ltd. will be treated as Foreign Company.
 (6 marks)